Salmon-Nation-Decentralized-Alliance/theia/dashboard/README.md

 # Setup Node

-If you have a working install of node + babel, you don't have to do this.
+If you have a recent, working install of node + npm + babel, you may not have to do this.

 If your node version is out of date, or you don't feel like using the OS-installed node, perhaps this is useful.
 For programs like node, I prefer to use a local install